apsessoms/DevOps/bicepreadme.md

 As always, you can go to Azure monitor to check the logs for more information on what went wrong during deployment.

 ## Conclusion
+In this guide, you learned how to deploy a web app with dependencies using Bicep.
+You also learned how to troubleshoot common issues that may arise during deployment.

+Next up we will be adding parameters to the Bicep file to make it more dynamic and reusable.
+[Check it out!](./ParametersGuide.md)